gyorilab/mira/docs/index.md

-We can use the Python dictionary method `get()` which takes in a key and returns a reference to the observable object that we'd like to modify if it exists in the `observables` dictionary.
+We can use the Python dictionary method `get()` which takes in a key and returns a reference to the observable object that we'd like to modify if its key exists in the `observables` dictionary.

 ```python
 from mira.metamodel import *